Netflix’s Messiah Ending, Explained

 Wallace’s Cultural Terrorism works on the principle of causing confusion and chaos, in order to get people to question things, eventually leading to widespread social disruption.
 This gives Geller the reason to believe that Wallace somehow recruited Massih, and is using him to cause social disruption everywhere.
 She speaks of how terrorism continues to evolve.
 Al Massih, instead of using violence, walks on water, making use of the power of an idea.

-In many ways, this explains most of Massih’s actions, from leaving thousands of innocents without food and water at the Israel’s border, to the camps in Dilley, the way he makes use of social media and viral videos, performs “parlour tricks”, as Avi says.
-This does eventually get people to question, and makes people more divided.
+In many ways, this explains most of Massih’s actions, from leaving thousands of innocents without food and water at Israel’s border to the camps in Dilley; the way he makes use of social media and viral videos performs “parlor tricks”, as Avi says.
+This eventually gets people to question and makes people more divided.
 Though not directly, it also indirectly leads to the tragically horrifying bomb blast at the mosque that kills many, including Samir, and possibly Qamar.

 The Hoax of the Millennium

-In an attempt to get rid of Al Massih because he begins to influence to the President, Collier, The President’s Secretary, strikes a deal with the CIA chief and Shin Bet.
-He gets Massih abducted from the show, as Avi and his men take him back to Israel in a diplomatic jet.
-He also shares all confidential files on Massih that Geller was working on, to the journalist Miriam Kenealy.
-She does a story on Massih’s real identity, as every one’s life begins to fall apart.
+In an attempt to get rid of Al Massih because he begins to influence the President, Collier, The President’s Secretary, strikes a deal with the CIA chief and Shin Bet.
+He gets Massih abducted from the show as Avi and his men take him back to Israel in a diplomatic jet.
+He also shares all confidential files on Massih that Geller was working on with the journalist Miriam Kenealy.
+She tells a story of Massih’s real identity as everyone’s life begins to fall apart.

-Kenealy’s story reveals all that we already know from Geller, but now the people who blindly followed him learn about it too.
-Al Massih is really Payam Golshiri, who was brought up by his uncle was a magician who taught him everything he knew.
-This adds layers to the miracles he performs as they could be considered mere illusions.
-It is also revealed that he spent 7 months at a psychiatric hospital as he was said to be suffering from the Messiah Complex/Delusional Disorder.
+Kenealy’s story reveals all that we already know from Geller, but now the people who blindly followed him learn about it, too.
+Al Massih is really Payam Golshiri, who was brought up by his uncle a magician who taught him everything he knew.
+This adds layers to the miracles he performs, as they could be considered mere illusions.
+It is also revealed that he spent seven months at a psychiatric hospital as he was said to be suffering from the Messiah Complex/Delusional Disorder.

 The Ending